 DCS contracts with private community-based agencies to provide services in each of the 12 regions.
 Contact Information by region is below.

-- The potential caregiver must have primary care of the child through informal family arrangements or through legal custody or guardianship.
+- The relative caregiver must have primary care and control of the child through informal family arrangements or through legal custody or guardianship.

 Options to Consider Before Caring For a Relative Child